 Council Sponsored Community Service Events

-The council sponsors a variety of community service activities throughout the year by partnering with local organizations.
+The Council sponsors a variety of community service activities throughout the year by partnering with local organizations.
 All units are encouraged to participate in these events.
-In addition to performing a good deed, hours served count towards your unit service hours and can be entered via the button above.
+In addition to performing a good deed, hours served count towards your unit service hours and can be entered using our buttons.

 Local Community Service Organizations